robdevops/finbot/README.md

 Trade notifications are peformed by polling the Sharesight trades API from a cron job, and notifying your configured chat networks of any new trades.
 Thus, it works best if your trades are auto-imported into Sharesight through its broker integrations, and if your environment has persistent storage so that the bot can keep track of known trade ids between runs.
 Persistent storage enables a polling frequency greater than daily, such as every 5 minutes.

 The other various reports can also run from cron (e.g. daily or weekly), or on demand through the interactive bot.
 They query the Yahoo Finance API for stock data based on current holdings combined across your Sharesight portfolios, your friends' Sharesight portfolios, plus a custom watch list.
-Depending on how they're triggered, they can either report to all configured chat networks, or reply to the chat which triggered them.
+Depending on how they're triggered, they will either report to all configured chat networks, or reply to the chat which triggered them.

 The interactive bot requires you to host a web service on a domain with a trusted certificate.
 It subscribes to push updates from native Slack apps / Telegram bots, and reacts to certain regex seen in chat.
 It can:
 * Run the aforementioned reports on demand